 username name The user with rights to remove the everRun system from the specified domain. password password The password of the user with rights to remove the ever- Run system from the specified domain.
-If you do not give the password, you are automatically prompted for it. domain The name of the Active Directory domain from which the everRun system is to be removed.
+If you do not give the password, you are automatically prompted for it. secure-mode true false Enable (true, the default) or disable (false) secure mode. domain The name of the Active Directory domain from which the everRun system is to be removed.